genesis-ai-dev/codex-editor/README.md

 cd codex-editor
 ```

-Make sure you have the following  extension loaded into vsCode:  python and scripture-language-support,
+- Make sure you have the following extensions loaded into vsCode:  python and scripture-language-support,

 ```bash